Visyond/website-hugo/site/content/landings/how-using-visyond-helped-me-buy-this-car.md

 ---
 title: >-
-  Maintain full control and transparency over financial modelling data, with our spreadsheet governance platform
+  Enhanced governance and compliance controls, with our transparent spreadsheet platform
 topImage: /img/wallhaven-246377.jpg
 videoTitle: Watch this amazing video!
 videoDescr: And see how Visyond works!